ESIEE-Hub/.github/profile/README.md

  <tr>
     <td>
       <h3>Notes taking</h3>
-      Users have access to a Notion-style WYSIWYG editor based on [novel](https://novel.sh/).
+      Users have access to a Notion-style WYSIWYG editor based on <a href="https://novel.sh/">novel<a>.
 The notes can be linked to courses and to the timetable's events.
 Students can share their notes and help eachother better understand their study subjects.
     </td>
     <td><img src="https://github.com/Heurly/.github/assets/74373766/8dfc4bad-aa2e-4cf7-b783-ae9f9cb8efc8" /></td>
  </tr>